Cotentin Peninsula: Geography

-The Cotentin peninsula is part of the Armorican Massif (with the exception of the Plain lying in the Paris Basin) and lies between the estuary of the Vire river and Mont Saint-Michel Bay.
+The Cotentin Peninsula is part of the Armorican Massif (with the exception of the Plain lying in the Paris Basin) and lies between the estuary of the Vire river and Mont Saint-Michel Bay.
 It is divided into three areas: the headland of Cap de la Hague, the Cotentin Pass (the Plain), and the valley of the Saire River (Val de Saire).
 It forms the bulk of the department of Manche.
-Its southern part, known as "le Marais" (the Marshlands), crosses from east to west from just north west of Saint Lo and east of Lessay and marks a natural border with the rest of Manche.
+Its southern part, known as "le Marais" (the Marshlands), crosses from east to west from just north west of Saint-Lô and east of Lessay and marks a natural border with the rest of Manche.

 The largest town on the peninsula is Cherbourg-en-Cotentin, a major cross-channel port on the north coast, with a population of approximately 120,000.
 The population of the peninsula is about 250,000.

 The western coast of the peninsula, known as the Côte des Îles ("Islands Coast"), faces the Channel Islands.
-Ferry links serve Carteret and the islands of Jersey, Guernsey and Alderney from Dielette.
+Ferry links serve Carteret and the islands of Jersey, Guernsey and Alderney from Diélette.
 Off the east coast of the peninsula lies the island of Tatihou and the Îles Saint-Marcouf.

 The oldest stone in France is found in outcroppings on the coast of Cap de la Hague, at the tip of the peninsula.

-Cotentin was almost an island at one time.
-Only a small strip of land in the heath of Lessay connected the peninsula with the mainland.
-Thanks to the so-called portes à flot (fr), which close at flood and open at ebb and which were built in the west coast and in the Baie des Veys, on the east coast, the Cotentin has become a peninsula.
+In some historical documents the northern part of the peninsula is referred to as an island, owing to a broad marshy area that separated it from the mainland and which was subject to flooding.
+Only a small strip of land in the heath of Lessay connected the peninsula to the mainland.
+The building of portes à flot (fr) – gates at the outlets of rivers which close under the pressure of seawater at rising tide and open under the pressure of fresh water at ebb – on the west coast and in the Baie des Veys on the east coast, have led to the Cotentin becoming a peninsula.

 The Côte des Havres lies between the Cape of Carteret and the Cape of Granville.
 To the northwest, there are two sand dune systems: one stretching between Siouville-Hague and Vauville, the other one stretching between Cap of Carteret and Baubigny.